vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 ### Cheaper version

-If you don't want to spend too much money on the Jura Carafe, you can buy a [long hoses](https://amzn.to/4rce8XW) and put this direct in an open milk can.
+If you don't want to spend too much money on the Jura Carafe, you can buy a [long hoses](https://amzn.to/4rce8XW) and put this direct in an open milk bottle.
 The downside is that milk "sticks" to the outside of the hose when you get it out of the bottle, and you need to clean it direct to avoid dripping.